lukasz-strama/huff.h/README.md

 | webster | 41.46 MB | 25.93 MB | 1.60x | 41.75 MB/s | 44.30 MB/s |
 | x-ray | 8.47 MB | 7.02 MB | 1.21x | 51.96 MB/s | 46.53 MB/s |
 | xml | 5.35 MB | 3.71 MB | 1.44x | 41.45 MB/s | 43.55 MB/s |

-## Limitations

-*   **Memory Usage (Encoder)**: The encoder currently reads the entire input file into memory to perform parallel frequency counting and fast encoding.
-This limits the maximum file size to available RAM.
-The decoder, however, uses buffered I/O and has a low memory footprint.
-*   **Static Huffman**: This is a two-pass static Huffman implementation.
-It requires the entire dataset to be available to calculate frequencies before encoding begins, making it unsuitable for real-time streams.

 ## Usage